karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

 You can also [download the dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/), and use the function above (<span class='pydef'>ImportUrlDataset</span>) but instead of the url just give the local path on your machine to where you saved the downloaded dataset.

-On the download page you also find the document "housing.names", that list the names as given in the variable _columns_ in the code, and what they mean (for example: MEDV = median value).
+On the download page you also find the document "housing.names", that lists the names as given in the variable _columns_ in the code, and what they mean (for example: MEDV = median value).

 ### Calling your import function